How To Use And Configure WordPress Widgets – Part 4

 To learn more about using post tags in WordPress, see this tutorial:

-To complete this tutorial series, we’ll configure the default Archives Widget, which is a common widget.
+To complete this tutorial, we’ll configure the Archives Widget, which is a common WordPress widget.

-As you continue adding new posts to WordPress, your older posts begin to get pushed further down the chronological ladder and become less visible to blog visitors.
-Your content is still there, it’s just not as visible.
+As you publish new posts in WordPress, your older posts begin to get pushed further down the chronology list and become less visible to site readers.
+Your posts are still there, it’s just not as visible.

-The Archives Widget allows your readers to access older published posts …
+The Archives Widget allows your readers to view WordPress posts that you may have published months ago …

-There is very little to set up.
-You can add a title, and choose whether to display items in the Archives widget in a dropdown menu, and display the number of posts published each month .
+There’s really not much to set up in this widget.
+You can add a title if you want, and choose whether to display items in the sidebar area in a dropdown menu, and display post counts .
 Click Save when done …

 (Archives Widget settings)

-The screenshot below shows an Archives widget set up for showing posts as a dropdown menu with number of posts enabled …
+The screenshot below shows a published Archives widget set up to show posts as a dropdown menu with number of posts enabled …

-WordPress Archives widget added to sidebar navigation area
+WordPress Archives widget displayed on sidebar navigation section

-Now that you know how to configure your widgets on your WordPress site, let’s explore some other useful aspects of using WordPress widgets.
+Now that you know how to configure your widgets, let’s explore some other aspects of using WordPress widgets.

 Useful Widget Tips